The Commonplace

 0.12

 These demographic trends squeeze public finances from both sides—fewer people paying taxes and more people drawing on pensions and healthcare.
-Fiscal And Macroeconomic negative medium tax revenue (aggregate and per capita); public spending on pensions and healthcare; fiscal balance/deficit
+Fiscal And Macroeconomic negative tax revenue (aggregate and per capita); public spending on pensions and healthcare; fiscal balance/deficit

 conceptual link: fewer taxpayers & higher pension/health spending squeeze public finances